 Myers-Briggs, along with many other employee assessments–including those with predictive validity–are based at least in some part on this theory.
 Yes, many things have changed over the years, but people are still people and temperament theory is still a good method of predicting human behavior.

-Help your organization diversify rather than discriminate.
+4. Help your organization diversify rather than discriminate

-To go back to my own personal experience, it is the NTs in my life who don’t accept my gut feeling, but require me to prove it with real data.
+To go back to my own personal experience, the NTs in my life don’t accept my gut feeling, but require me to prove it with real data.
 The SJs in my life constantly point out the intuitive assumptions I am using in my decision making.
 And the SPs are always pace-setting for me with their adaptability and willingness to fail fast, learn, and improve the next time.

 We need diversity in our organizations.
 Personality assessments can actually help us accomplish that goal rather than hinder it.

 Perhaps one of the most important aspects of the Myers-Briggs type theory is that every type has value.

 Clearly, the Myers-Briggs assessment is no money-back guarantee solution for choosing who to hire.
 Despite all of its possibilities, the starting point lies with the participant and is dependent on him or her to openly, honestly, and accurately report core nature preferences.
 Everything else flows out of this starting point.

 More important than training, experience, and perhaps even ability is the premise that working with nature is more productive than working against it.
 Just as an international airplane flight is likely to arrive ahead of schedule with a headwind and behind schedule with a tailwind, so a person who is “wired” to enjoy a particular type of work is likely to be more successful doing that work than one who prefers a different focus.
 This information has a rightful place in the hiring decision.